Quantum Circuit AutoEncoder: Proof of The Upper Bound of

-\begin{lem} Let $\rho$ and $\sigma$ be the quantum state, and let $r$ be the rank of $\sigma$.
-Then the fidelity between $\rho$ and $\sigma$ upper bounded by the sum of the largest $r$ eigenvalues of $\rho$, and the bound is achieved if and only if $\rho=\sg$. \end{lem} \begin{proof}
+\begin{lem} Consider quantum states $\rho$ and $\sigma$, with $r$ being the rank of $\sigma$.
+The fidelity between $\rho$ and $\sigma$ is bounded above by the sum of the largest $r$ eigenvalues of $\rho$.
+This bound is attained if and only if $\rho=\sigma$. \end{lem} \begin{proof}

-where $\Pi_{\im(\sigma)}$ denote the projection onto the image of $\sigma$, $\lambda = (\lambda_1, \cdots,\lambda_r)$ is the eigenvalues of $\rho$ and $\lambda_1 \geq \cdots \geq \lambda_r$.
-And the inequality in \eqref{dfkjbwdgb} is due to the Proposition 3.12 in \cite{watrous2018theory}. \end{proof} Lem. \ref{lemma1} give us a upper bound on the fidelity between any two quantum state, and it can be used to prove following proposition.
+where $\Pi_{\im(\sigma)}$ denote the projection onto the image of $\sigma$, $\lambda = (\lambda_1, \cdots,\lambda_r)$ is the eigenvalues of $\rho$ and $\lambda_1 \geqslant \cdots \geqslant \lambda_r$.
+And the inequality in \eqref{append-dfkjbwdgb} is due to the Proposition 3.12 in \cite{watrous2018theory}. \end{proof} Lem.~\ref{lemma1} give us a upper bound on the fidelity between any two quantum state, and it can be used to prove following proposition.